chapmanu/chap-press/README.md

 - [Add SSH to Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
 - Test SSH connection to Github
   - `ssh -T git@github.com`

+## Codeception Testing

+If you see the following error:

+    [ConnectionException] Can't connect to Webdriver at http://127.0.0.1:4444/wd/hub.
+    Please make sure that Selenium Server or PhantomJS is running.

+**Restart your selenium server** via `brew services restart selenium-server-standalone`

 ### MariaDB
 -  If the MariaDB has not been used before, the MySQL database may have to be restarted or unlinked using Homebrew: